LIDA-Data-Analytics-Team/laser-activity/README.md

 The Azure Logic App uses System Managed Identity to authenticate against the resources it interacts with.

-It has been made a member of the following roles:
+It requires membership to the following roles:
 |Scope|Role|
 |---|---|
 |Subscription|Reader|